atyre2/NRES803-2016/week15.md

 1. Challenge at the bottom of the [Basic Queries page](http://www.datacarpentry.org/sql-ecology-lesson/01-sql-basic-queries.html).
 2. Challenge at the bottom of the [SQL Aggregation page](http://www.datacarpentry.org/sql-ecology-lesson/02-sql-aggregation.html).
 3. Write a query that finds the average weight of each rodent species (i.e., only include species with Rodent in the taxa field).
 You will need to join the surveys and species tables.
+This challenge is in the middle of the [joins and aliases page](http://www.datacarpentry.org/sql-ecology-lesson/03-sql-joins-aliases.html)

 Copy and paste the SQL statement for each challenge into a text file saved as week15_yourlastname.txt and attach that file to your submission.
 This Assignment is due on Friday of Week 15 \(April 22\) at 5 pm.
 Late assignments will receive a score of zero unless prior approval is granted.